 Oncology Massage Benefits Mesothelioma Patients in Several Ways

-The general health benefits of massage therapy are well documented, but there are also specific reasons that mesothelioma and other cancer patients might try to reap the benefits of massage.
-Underlying all of these benefits is the fact that together they give cancer patients a better quality of life for the time they have remaining:
+The general health benefits of massage therapy are well documented, but there are also specific reasons that mesothelioma patients might try to reap the benefits of massage.
+Underlying all of these benefits is the fact that together they give cancer patients a better quality of life for the time they have remaining.

 - Massage reduces stress and anxiety.
 There is no question that patients living with a diagnosis of mesothelioma are suffering physically as well as emotionally.
 To have terminal cancer, to be sick, and to suffer symptoms and side effects of treatment is emotionally draining.
 Studies have found that massage therapy reduces negative emotions, especially stress and anxiety.
 Mesothelioma patients can benefit from regular massage for this reason, but also before procedures that are frightening.